 another nasty mine was placed, the so-called S-mine.
 This was the 'Spreng-mine’, when touched or kicked, or

 through a trapwire, it ‘jumped’ from its cartridge to a height of about a meter, before it would detonate.

-‘Bouncing Betty’s’.
-To prevent detection with magnetic minesweepers, there were mines in wooden boxes
+the ‘Bouncing Betty’.
+There were also mines in wooden boxes

 mines along the whole of the Atlantic Wall.
 In June, 1944 ‘just’ 6.5 million were in place.